IoannisChalk/Certifications/README.md

 </a>

 **Description:**
 Applied data analytics techniques using R, including data cleaning, transformation, and visualization with tidyverse libraries.
 Worked with real-world datasets for data wrangling and creating summary statistics.
 Built visualizations with ggplot2 to present insights and practiced exploratory data analysis (EDA) to extract actionable insights.
-Developed proficiency in SQL for querying and analyzing large datasets using BigQuery and gained experience with Excel for data organization, cleaning, and summarization.
+Developed proficiency in SQL and spreadsheets for querying, analyzing, and organizing large datasets, gaining experience with tools like BigQuery and Excel for data cleaning and summarization.
 **Duration:**
 Approximately 6 months at 10 hours per week to complete (Coursera estimate).